Sarah Wilkins & Selina Marsden

 Sarah and Selina then decided that in the summer of 2012 they would bring together their experience, knowledge and passion for floristry and take over Corbins Florist.
 They have bought their own style to Brockenhurst and have a fantastic team on board.

 Kerry is our full time florist and has a passion for funeral and sympathy designs.
 She is very creative and enjoys a challenge.
-John and Caroline are our drivers and you will often see them dashing about delivering your beautiful flowers.
+John is our drivers and you will often see them dashing about delivering your beautiful flowers.

 The rest of our Team